 Legitimately using Legitimate Interests - new guidance

-New Data Protection Network guidance shows businesses how they can use Legitimate Interests to access personal data under the GDPR from May 2018
+New guidance developed by DPN - including representatives from the DMA, ISBA and Bristows - shows businesses how they can use Legitimate Interests to access personal data under the GDPR from May 2018

 Under the General Data Protection Regulations (GDPR) the rules around consent will tighten from May 2018.